xxbbml/VideoNet_Baseline/README.md

 # Submission

-Run generate_submission.py to generate submission as baseline.json.
+Run generate_submission.py to generate submission as baseline.json (The submission sample file can be downloaded from Baidu Yun or Google drive).
 The two threshold will filter the outputs with low confidence since some images has no scenes or objects in our label lists.

  ```
 python3 generate_submission.py root --scene_thres --object_thres